Edward Hawke, 1st Baron Hawke: Battle of Quiberon Bay

 In May 1759 Hawke was restored to the command of the Western Squadron.
-Meanwhile, the Duc de Choiseul was planning a French invasion of Britain.
+Meanwhile, the Duc de Choiseul was planning an invasion of Britain.
 A French army was assembled in Brittany, with plans to combine the separate French fleets so they could seize control of the English Channel and allow the invasion force to cross and capture London.
-When Hawke's force was driven off station by a storm, the French fleet under Hubert de Brienne, Comte de Conflans, took advantage and left port.
-During a gale on 20 November 1759 Hawke took the risky decision to follow French warships in to an area of shoals and rocky islands.
+When Hawke's force was driven off station by a storm, the French fleet under Hubert de Brienne, Comte de Conflans, took advantage of the opportunity and left port.

+During a gale on 20 November 1759 Hawke took the risky decision to follow French warships into an area of shoals and rocky islands.
 The British, unlike the French, had no maps or knowledge of the area, and the French admiral fully expected the British ships to wreck themselves in the dangerous waters.
-Hawke ordered the master of his ship to follow the French admiral in to these waters.
-The master of the Royal George, Hawke's flagship, is said to have remonstrated as to the danger of doing so, further compounded by a lee-shore.
-To this Hawke gave his famous reply "You have done your duty Sir, now lay me alongside the Soleil Royal".
-He won a sufficient victory in the Battle of Quiberon Bay, that when combined with admiral Edward Boscawen's victory at the Battle of Lagos, the French invasion threat was removed.
-Although he had effectively put the French channel fleet out of action for the remainder of the war, Hawke was disappointed he had not secured a more comprehensive victory, asserting that had he had two more hours of daylight the whole enemy fleet would have been taken.
+Hawke ordered the master of his ship to follow the French admiral into these waters.
+The master of the Royal George, Hawke's flagship, is said to have remonstrated as to the danger of doing so, further compounded by a lee shore.
+To this Hawke gave his famous reply, "You have done your duty Sir, now lay me alongside the Soleil Royal".
+He won a sufficient victory in the Battle of Quiberon Bay, that when combined with Admiral Edward Boscawen's victory at the Battle of Lagos, the French invasion threat was eliminated.
+Although he had effectively put the French channel fleet out of action for the remainder of the war, Hawke was disappointed he had not secured a more comprehensive victory, asserting that had he had two more hours of daylight the whole enemy fleet would have been captured.